CloudTestDrive/EventLabs/Process/readme.md

 + Log in to the environment with the URL and the username/password that has been provided

-+ During the exercise you might need the following files: right-click the link and select "Download"
++ During the exercise you might need the following files:
   - [NCOrder.xsd](NCOrder.xsd) - right-click the link and select "Download"
   - [AAXXOrdersApp.exp](AAXXOrdersApp.exp) - click the link, then use the "Download button